 Setting the Destination

 The Direct outputs in any channel are available in the general patching system.
-You can reach the Patch I/O page by pressing the Patch button in the Mixer Megamode, by clicking on the Patch icon in the Edit Toolbar, and several other ways.
-Patching is covered in detail in Patching Signal Paths, page BLAH.
+Patching is covered in detail in Patching Signal Paths, page 61.

 The following describes a quicker way of patching a specific channel's Direct Output.